-There are two general types of student loans:
+There are 2 general types of student loans:

 - Federal.
 Federal loans are made and regulated by the government.
 Most student loans are federal.
 There are limits on the amount of federal loans that you are eligible to receive.

 - Private.
 Private loans are not made by the government and give the borrower fewer federal protections.

 The type of loan that you have can impact your repayment options and the protections that are built in if you have trouble paying.
 Federal loans are the better option for most borrowers.

 The CARES Act gives automatic relief for student loan borrowers with certain federal direct loans and Federal Family Education Loans (FFEL):